Different cities and municipalities take their sportlov holidays in different weeks to avoid the slopes becoming unnecessarily crowded.

 There is also the Fjällexpressen bus service, which runs services from Malmö, Stockholm, Gothenburg, and other Swedish towns and cities to the mountain resorts of Sälen and Idre.

-The bus departs Malmö at 5.20am, arrives in Sälen at 18.10pm, and costs 925 kronor each way.
-The journey from Stockholm to Sälen takes seven hours and costs 585 kronor.
-From Gothenburg it takes seven-and-a-half hours and costs 625 kronor each way.
+The bus departs Malmö just after 5am, arrives in Sälen at around 6pm, and costs around 3,300 kronor for a family of four each way.
+The journey from Stockholm to Sälen takes around eight hours and costs 2,000 kronor for two adults and two children.
+From Gothenburg it takes seven-and-a-half hours and costs just over 2,000 kronor each way for a family.

 Car